 '''

 rule AtExample

 {

 strings:

 $a = "dummy1"

 $b = "dummy2"

 condition:

+$a at 100 and $b at 200

+}

 '''

-\$a at 100 and \$b at 200

 The expression at 100 in the above example is true only if string a is found at offset 100 within the file (or at virtual address 100 if applied to a running process).
-The string b should appear at offset 200.
-Please note that both offsets are decimal, however hexadecimal numbers can be written by adding the prefix 0x before the number as in the C language, which comes very handy when writing virtual addresses.
+The string b is a ding the prefix 0x before the number as in the offsets are decimal, however hexadecimal numbers can be written by adding the prefix 0x before the number as in the C language, which comes very handy when writing virtual addresses.
 Also note the higher precedence of the operator at over the and.